bikeshaving/crank/website/documents/guides/03-components.md

 }
 ```

-This `Timer` component is similar to the `Counter` one, except now the state (the local variable `seconds`) is updated in the callback passed to `setInterval`, rather than when the component is rerendered.
-Additionally, the `refresh` method is called to ensure that the generator is stepped through whenever the `setInterval` callback fires, so that the rendered DOM actually reflects the updated `seconds` variable.
+This `Timer` component is similar to the `Counter` one, except now the state (the local variable `seconds`) is updated in a `setInterval()` callback, rather than when the component is rerendered.
+Additionally, the `refresh()` method is called to ensure that the generator is stepped through whenever the `setInterval()` callback fires, so that the rendered DOM actually reflects the updated `seconds` variable.

-One important detail about the `Timer` example is that it cleans up after itself with `clearInterval` in the `finally` block.
-Crank will call the `return` method on an element’s related generator object when it is unmounted.
+One important detail about the `Timer` example is that it cleans up after itself with `clearInterval()` in the `finally` block.
+Behind the scenes, Crank will call the `return()` method on an element’s generator object when it is unmounted.

 ### Props Updates
 The generator components we’ve seen so far haven’t used props.
 Generator components can accept props as their first parameter just like regular function components.